blaylockbk/pyBKB_v3/OpenScienceGrid/hrrr_percentiles_by_hour/README.md

     $ condor_q                        # show the batch of jobs
     $ condor_q -nobatch -dag          # shows names of each dag job with name
     $ watch condor_q -nobatch -dag    # ctrl+c to exit watch mode

+If for whatever reason you need to remove the jobs, you can resubmit them where you left of with the same `condor_submit_dag` command.
+DAGMan will use the rescue dag file to only submit those jobs that haven't finished.

 ---